antoniofs23/app-fit-psych-func/README.md

 <li>chance is derived from response alternatives i.e., if your
 <li>task has two-choices (yes/no) then chance is 50% so enter 0.5
 <li>if four-choices then chance is 25%  enter 0.25

-<li>if units are dprime enter 0 regardless of task
+f units are dprime enter 0 regardless of task
 <hr/>

 *color:*